defold/extension-admob/admob/README.md

 ## How do I use this extension?

-Add the package link (https://github.com/defold/extension-admob/archive/master.zip) to the project setting project.dependencies, and you should be good to go.
+Add the package link (https://github.com/defold/extension-admob/archive/v1.0.zip or the version you want) to the project setting project.dependencies, and you should be good to go.

 See the [manual](http://www.defold.com/manuals/libraries/) for further info.